If you are looking for “How To Save Money In India” and want to put them to grow.

-For example, SBI FD interest rates range between 4.5% to 6.25%, depending on how long are you giving your money for.
+For example, SBI FD interest rates range between 4.5% to 6.25%, depending on how long are you giving your money.

 Now coming to the parameters.
-Liquidity is medium because there are some banks that don’t allow you to liquidate your FD online.
+Liquidity is medium because some banks don’t allow you to liquidate your FD online.

 Plus, if you withdraw your money before your maturity ends then you have to pay a penalty fee.

 Risk is zero.
 The bank has to return all of your money after your maturity ends along with the interest.